Relaxing in Cambridge

 My visit was prompted by my desire to unwind after the end of my post-doctoral fellowship at the University of Dundee, which lined up well with my friend Ernie’s plans.
 He was in the area for work and wanted someone to pal around with for a few days, and I was more than happy to oblige.
 After all, when a fellow geek wants to spend a few days visiting libraries, museums, and institutions of knowledge and culture, it would be silly to decline!

-I had a late check-out for my room, which meant that Ernie was able to freshen up after his travels and we could leave our luggage behind whilst we explored the local area a bit.
+I had a late check-out for my room, which meant that Ernie could freshen up after his travels and we could leave our luggage behind whilst we explored the local area a bit.
 As we are both kind of geeks, our first stop was the British Library.
 I am embarrassed to say that, despite it being so near to King’s Cross, I have never been to visit.
 I am so pleased that I finally got there!

 Of course, because of the unexpected musical treat, we had to rush back to my hotel so that I could check out on time.
 Then we made our way to the train station where we found some sandwiches to enjoy along with the cakes for a nice little train picnic on the journey to Cambridge.

-Once in Cambridge, we settled into our hotel rooms and then met up for a walk around the city to orient ourselves for the rest of the trip.
-Thankfully, the rain let up as was walked, making for a pleasant evening of wandering around the city.
+Once in Cambridge, we settled into our hotel rooms and then met for a walk around the city to orient ourselves for the rest of the trip.
+Thankfully, the rain let up as we walked, making for a pleasant evening of wandering around the city.
 In fact, we enjoyed enough of the city that I had a daily step count of 19,268 – nearly double my daily goal!

 On Saturday, I started the day with a morning run on the treadmill before meeting Ernie for our final day in the city.
 Where Thursday and Friday seemed relatively low-key and uncrowded, Saturday was quite busy with crowds milling around everywhere.
 It was even busy at our first stop, the Scott Polar Research Institute.
 (That location was not my choice, but Ernie seemed keen on it, so I happily went along.)